ozlmulg/my-dev-notes/docs/kubernetes/kubernetes-objects/label-selector-annotation.md

     hddtype: ssd
 ```

-> _We can add `hddtype: ssd` label to the single node in the minikube cluster.
-After adding this, the pod above will
-transition from "Pending" state to "Running" state.
-(Because it found the node it was looking for_ :smile: _)_
+> **Note:** We can add the `hddtype: ssd` label to the single node in the minikube cluster.
+After adding this label, the Pod above will transition from "Pending" state to "Running" state.
+(Because it found the node it was looking for 😊)

 ```shell
 kubectl label nodes minikube hddtype=ssd
 ```

-## Annotation
+## Annotations

-* It behaves like label and is written under **metadata**.
+* Annotations behave similarly to labels and are written under the **metadata** section.
-* Since labels are used to establish relationships between 2 objects, they fall into the sensitive information class.
-  For this reason, we can record important information that we cannot use as labels thanks to **Annotation**.
+* Since labels are used to establish relationships between objects, they fall into the sensitive information category.
+For this reason, we can record important information that cannot be used as labels through **Annotations**.
-* **example.com/notification-email:admin@k8s.com**
+* **Example:** `example.com/notification-email:admin@k8s.com`
-    * example.com –> Prefix (optional)
+    * `example.com` → Prefix (optional)
-    * notification-email –> Key
+    * `notification-email` → Key
-    * admin@k8s.com –> Value
+    * `admin@k8s.com` → Value

 ```yaml
 apiVersion: v1